mbowe4/CR-MacroLab-Spring-MovieDatabase.SQL.JDBC.JPA/README.md

 In this section we're going to re-create our service class using JPA.

-Start by breaking your `PersonService` class into an interface and implementation eg: `interface PersonService` and `class JdbcPersonServiceImpl`.
+Start by breaking your `service.PersonService` class into an interface and implementation eg: `interface service.PersonService` and `class JdbcPersonServiceImpl`.
 Place the `@Service` annotation on the implementation class.

-Now create a new class that implements the PersonService, this time with JPA.
+Now create a new class that implements the service.PersonService, this time with JPA.
 Once you annotate this class with @Service you will get an error when you start spring -- you can fix this by annotation the service you want to use with `@Primary` -- This tells Spring that if there are multiple beans competing for autowiring, the one marked with `@Primary` should be used (this won't work if multiple competing beans are marked `@Primary`

 In your `JdbcPersonServiceImpl` you used a `JdbcTemplate` or `NamedParameterJdbcTemplate` to access the database.
 In your `JpaPersonServiceImpl` you will use a `PersonRepository` instead.
 You will have to define the interface for this repository, but the Spring Framework will provide the implementation automatically.

-Implement all of the methods found in your `PersonService` interface in this new JPA-based service.
-You won't have to change your controller at all if you are autowiring a reference to a `PersonService` - Spring will automatically inject the `@Primary`-annotated implementation of `PersonService`
+Implement all of the methods found in your `service.PersonService` interface in this new JPA-based service.
+You won't have to change your controller at all if you are autowiring a reference to a `service.PersonService` - Spring will automatically inject the `@Primary`-annotated implementation of `service.PersonService`

 Remember that you won't be using the Jdbc service or any `JdbcTemplate` objects in this part of the lab.